Tips to Support Someone After the Loss of a Baby

 Continue to check in.

-When holidays, birthdays, or anniversaries roll around, Gooen suggests asking if you can do something special to include or honor their child during these “grief hotspots.”
+When holidays, birthdays, or anniversaries roll around, reach out to the parents during these “grief hotspots.”

 Avoid hurtful questions and comments.

-Gooen cautions against asking people when they are going to have another child or reminding them that they can get pregnant again.
-“Everyone’s situation is different and private,” she says, noting that such questions could convey that the baby they lost isn’t worth being sad about and can be replaced.
+Don’t ask people when they are going to have another child or remind them that they can get pregnant again.
+Such questions could convey that the baby they lost isn’t worth being sad about and can be replaced.
+“You also don’t know what lies ahead in their fertility journey,” Grossman says.

 Be gentle and kind to yourself.